szczypiorofix/unityandroidsqlitewrapper/README.md

 # Unity3D Android SQLite Wrapper
-This is a project that will allow to use "native" SQLite on Android target in Unity 3D engine.
+This is a project that will allow to use native SQLite on Android in Unity 3D engine.

 ## Required